Skip to content

 Habitat management and creation

-Spiders and harvestmen are found in the majority of habitats across Devon and will benefit from the actions set out on the Habitat pages.
+Spiders and harvestmen are found in most habitats across Devon and will benefit from the actions set out on the Habitats pages.

 Anyone who is managing or creating habitat for rare spiders and harvestmen should be aware of their needs.
 For more detailed information see the list of Devon Species of Conservation Concern and Find out more below.